How Many Wildebeests roam in Serengeti?

 Wildebeests running while crossing the road in Serengeti

 When planning a trip to Tanzania, particularly the Serengeti, witnessing the great migration of Wildebeest and Zebras is an unforgettable experience.
-This annual spectacle sees wildebeests starting their journey from the southern plains of Serengeti and Ngorongoro, traveling through Central to Western and Easter Serengeti, and eventually crossing the Mara River into Kenya’s Maasai Mara.
+This annual spectacle sees wildebeests starting their journey from the southern plains of Serengeti and Ngorongoro, traveling through Central to Western and Eastern Serengeti, and eventually crossing the Mara River into Kenya’s Maasai Mara.
 But just how many wildebeests roam the Serengeti?
 Let’s delve into it!

 Who Counts the Wildebeests?